influx6/dataset/README.md

 ```

-It which exposes a `push` command which handles the necessary logic to process provided configuration for the retrieval, transformation and update of dataset data.
+It which exposes a `push` command, which handles the necessary logic to process provided configuration for the retrieval, transformation and update of dataset data.

 ```bash
 > geckoboard-dataset push -config config.toml